BlendingJake/JARCH-Vis/README.md

 ## Goals
 1. Add a much more customizable and faster version of stone siding then previously existed
-1. Add Stairs back in
+1. Add stairs back in
 1. Add railing